Author byline as per print journal: Andrea Laslop, MD; Jian Wang, MD, PhD; Robin Thorpe, PhD, FRCPath

 Dr Mohamed A Omair from the rheumatology department at King Saud University, Saudi Arabia, agreed that pharmacovigilance is essential but also difficult to find time for alongside a busy physician’s workload.
 He suggested that hospital pharmacists should take the lead, particularly where there is a clinical pharmacy service.

-Professor Kvien emphasized the role of communication, and its importance in improving compliance.
+Professor Tore Kristian Kvien emphasized the role of communication, and the importance in improving compliance.
 In Norway, the pressure to switch to a biosimilar is particularly great because of the cost differences, which are felt directly by hospital budgets.
-This pressure is not so marked in MENA countries.
+This press ure is not so marked in MENA countries.

-Dr Ravi Mohan Pedapenki of the Ministry of Health in Bahrain, at the Salmaniya Medical Complex, Medical Oncology, was reminded of a patient in India treated successfully with an originator biological treatment for human epidermal growth factor receptor 2 positive (HER2+) breast cancer (Trastuzumab).
+Dr Ravi Mohan Pedapenki of the Ministry of Health in Bahrain, at the Salmaniya Medical Complex, Medical Oncology, was reminded of a patient in India treated successfully with an originator biological treatment for HER2+ (human epidermal growth factor receptor 2 positive) breast cancer (trastuzumab).
 When the patient’s insurance stopped covering the cost of treatment, the patient refused to switch to the cheaper biosimilar but could not afford the originator.
 Her symptoms returned.
 Finally, she had to be treated with the biosimilar, which was as successful as the originator had been.
 In this way both the physician and the patient were convinced of the efficacy of the biosimilar.
-Being provided with evidence by regulators is not enough, physicians and patients need to see evidence first-hand.
+Being provided with evidence by regulators is not enough, physicians and patients need to see evidence at first hand.